 A diet for the benefit of your physical health is directly correlated to a diet for the benefit of your financial health.
 If you would do a 30-day food challenge, I propose a similar challenge, but for your budget.

 HOW IS THIS SIMILAR TO A 30-DAY DIET CHALLENGE?:

 I believe that health and wealth are 100% connected.
 The similarities in dieting and cutting back spending are exactly the same; motivation and commitment to making a conscious effort to change.
 That is all you need.

-If you are like most people at the end of the month you don't even know where your money has gone.
-You look back at your credit card like, "How did I really spend this much?"
+If you are like most people, at the end of the month you don't even know where your money has gone.
+You look back at your credit card and say, "How did I spend this much?"
 "Where did all my money go?"
-In 30 days, you will gain awareness of your spending and be able to answer those questions for yourself.
+In this program, after only 30 days, you will gain awareness of your spending and be able to answer those questions for yourself.

 Here is your Whole"WALLET"30 challenge: